lorin/resilience-engineering/graceful-extensibility.md

 # Theorems of graceful extensibility
 ## Managing risk of saturation
 ### Adaptive capacity is finite / boundaries are universal
-The location of boundaries to the ability to meet demands is uncertain
+The location of boundaries to the ability to meet demands is uncertain.

 Given a finite range, there is a general parameter - capacity for maneuver (CfM) which specifies how much of the range the unit has used and what capacity reamints to handle upcoming demands.